swcarpentry/python-novice-gapminder/_episodes/14-writing-functions.md

 > ## Calling by Name
 >
-> What does this short program print?
+> Earlier we saw this function:
 >
 > ~~~
 > def print_date(year, month, day):
 >     joined = str(year) + '/' + str(month) + '/' + str(day)
 >     print(joined)
+> ~~~
+> We saw that we can call the function using *named arguments*, like this:
->
+> ~~~
 > print_date(day=1, month=2, year=2003)
 > ~~~
 > {: .python}
 >
+> 1. What does `print_date(day=1, month=2, year=2003)` print?
-> 1. When have you seen a function call like this before?
+> 2. When have you seen a function call like this before?
-> 2. When and why is it useful to call functions this way?
+> 3. When and why is it useful to call functions this way?
 > {: .python}
 > > ## Solution
 > >
-> > 1.
+> > 1. `2003/2/1`
+> > 2.
 We saw examples of using *named arguments* when working with the pandas library.
 For example, when reading in a dataset
 > > using `data = pandas.read_csv('data/gapminder_gdp_europe.csv', index_col='country')`, the last argument `index_col` is a
 > > named argument.
-> > 2.
+> > 3.
 Using named arguments can make code more readable since one can see from the function call what name the different arguments
 > > have inside the function.
 It can also reduce the chances of passing arguments in the wrong order, since by using named arguments
 > > the order doesn't matter.
 > {: .solution}